80s fashion featured bold silhouettes accentuated by even bolder colors, big wild hair, and eclectic accessories.

-This trend was characterized by women wearing tailored blazers, jackets, and dresses with exaggerated shoulder silhouettes.
+This trend is characterized by women wearing tailored blazers, jackets, and dresses with exaggerated shoulder silhouettes.

-The goal of power dressing was to create an image of confidence and authority, and shoulder pads helped achieve this by making the wearer’s shoulders appear wider and stronger.
+The goal of power dressing was to create an image of confidence and authority, and shoulder pads help achieve this by making the wearer’s shoulders appear wider and stronger.

 Some of the key features of 80s shoulder pads include:

 - Size: Shoulder pads in the 80s were often quite large, spanning the entire width of the wearer’s shoulders.
 They were designed to make a statement, not to be subtle.